 already have the locked bootloader and Knox Security.
 However, these are only available to those that do not

-claims that it can root Knox enabled devices but does not mention custom recovery or custom ROM flashing.
+claims that they can root Knox enabled devices but do not mention custom recovery or custom ROM flashing.
 Use at your own risk.
 There are also reorts that Voodoo's, OTA RootKeeper

 , has kept root on phones that are rooted and have updated OTA.
 Although it is not supporting 4.3 officially and may not work on the new 4.4, KitKat, release.
 Potentially leaving you with a rooted phone that you, "may", not be able to update without blowing the Knox flag.